What Does "Sleeping Through the Night" Actually Mean?

 None of this means you have to accept severe sleep deprivation without support.
 There's a meaningful difference between a baby who wakes once or twice and settles with a brief feed or reassurance, and a baby who wakes every 45 minutes and can only be settled by a specific pattern that's no longer sustainable.
 The first is biologically normal.
 The second is where families often need help — not because the baby is broken, but because the pattern has become unsustainable.

-The Five Most Common Reasons Babies Wake at Night
+What Are the Most Common Reasons Babies Wake at Night?

 Sleep associations: From around 4 months, babies develop partial arousals between sleep cycles.
 If the conditions they fell asleep in have changed — they were rocked to sleep but now they're in a still cot, or they were feeding but the breast is gone — they may wake fully and need those conditions recreated.
 This is the most common cause of frequent waking from 4 months onward.